kevin1024/pytest-httpbin/README.md

     assert requests.get(httpbin_secure.url + '/get/').status_code == 200
 ```

-It's actually starting 2 web servers in separate threads in the background: one HTTP and one HTTPS.  `pytest-httpbin` includes a self-signed certificate.
+It's actually starting 2 web servers in separate threads in the background: one HTTP and one HTTPS.
+The servers are started on a random port, on the loopback interface on your machine.
+Pytest-httpbin includes a self-signed certificate.
 If your library verifies certificates against a CA (and it should), you'll have to add the CA from pytest-httpbin.
 The path to the pytest-httpbin CA bundle can by found like this `python -m pytest_httpbin.certs`.

 For example in requests, you can set the `REQUESTS_CA_BUNDLE` python path.
 You can run your tests like this:

 ```bash
 REQUESTS_CA_BUNDLE=`python -m pytest_httpbin.certs` py.test tests/
 ```

+# API of the injected object

+The injected object has the following attributes:

+  * url
+  * port
+  * host

+and the following methods:

+  * join(string): Returns the results of calling `urlparse.urljoin` with the url from the injected server automatically applied as the first argument.
+You supply the second argument

+Also, if you call `str(httpbin)` or `unicode(httpbin)`, you will get the url of the injected server.
+This means you can do stuff like `httpbin + '/get' instead of `httpbin.url + '/get'.

 ## Testing both HTTP and HTTPS endpoints with one test